somespecialone/aiosteampy/docs/design.md

 and more, `TradeMixin`, otherwise, responsible for methods related to trade offers: create, counter, decline, ...

 So, if you want to augment client behaviour, subclass `SteamClientBase` or `SteamPublicClientBase` for your needs.
-This classes inherit all corresponding mixins.
-[Inheritance](./client.md#inheritance)
+Those classes inherit all corresponding mixins.
+[Mixins](./client.md#mixins-and-their-functionality)

 ### Exceptions